xaviguasch/codewars-katas-collection/02-fundamentals--7-kyu/notes.md

-n113 - **Maximum Product** A redo will be useful n116 - **Spacify** Check alternative solution, you should be able to do it both ways n118 - **Help the Fruit Guy** Check more optimal alternative solution
+n113 - **Maximum Product** A redo will be useful n116 - **Spacify** Check alternative solution, you should be able to do it both ways n118 - **Help the Fruit Guy** Check more optimal alternative solution n119 - **All Unique** Check alternative solutions, much more elegant